Digital Health Feedback System for Longitudinal Measurement of Medication Adherence During Initial ARV Therapy

-- Constance A Benson
+- Constance A Benson, MD

 Constance A. Benson, M.D. is a Professor of Medicine and Global Public Health, Senior Attending Physician, and the Vice Chair for Education and ID Training Program Director for the Division of Infectious Diseases and Global Public Health at University of California, San Diego.

 - accepting new patients

 - Phase 4

 We will not share your information with anyone other than the team in charge of this study.
 Submitting your contact information does not obligate you to participate in research.